 Wieder, Marcia

 Wiederkehr, Sister Macrina (1939- ).
-U.S. author, spiritual guide, and Benedictine monastic of St. Scholastica Monastery in Fort Smith, Arkansas.
+American author, spiritual guide, and Benedictine monastic of St. Scholastica Monastery in Fort Smith, Arkansas.
 Drawing from her Benedictine spirituality, Wiederkehr attempts to lead seekers on a contemplative path away from wordiness, into the space between the words.
 She encourages her readers and retreatants into deep listening in order to tap into the wealth of their own creativity.
 Wiederkehr is the author of eight popular books on prayer and spirituality, including Seasons of Your Heart: Prayers and Reflections, Seven Sacred Pauses: Living Mindfully Through the Hours of the Day, and Abide: Keeping Vigil with the Word of God.

 Wilbur, Richard